bguo068/bmibdcaller_simulations/env/additional_setup.md

 1. Activate the simulation environment and change directory:
 	```
-	conda activate simulation
+	conda activate bmibdcaller_simulations
 	cd $CONDA_PREFIX
 	```
+2. In case, the following packages is not included in the environment `bmibdcaller_simulations`, run:
-2. The `prep Conda environment for compilation` step is covered in Conda environment recipe `mamba install cython pandas numpy setuptools_scm`
+	`mamba install cython pandas numpy setuptools_scm`
 3. git clone and install `phasedibd` into the Conda environment